azurecitadel/azurecitadel/content/arc/servers/150-monitor.md

 ## Dashboarding

-As you go through this section, note the queries you use.
+As you go through this section, note the queries you use; as we are using solutions not enabled yet for Azure Monitoring Agent, the focus is on the Microsoft Monitoring Agent (MicrosoftMonitoringAgent and OmsAgentForLinux).

 ### Log Management
 Produce a query to highlight which machines are reporting to the Log Analytics Workspace.